-The Code is designed to ensure that alcohol advertising and promotion is consistent with the need for responsibility and moderation in merchandising and consumption, and does not encourage consumption by minors.
+The Code is designed to ensure that alcohol advertising and promotions are consistent with the need for social responsibility and moderation, and does not appeal to minors and is truthful in presentation.

 There are four principles in the ASA Code for Advertising and Promotion of Alcohol, and three principles in the Alcohol Advertising and Promotion Code.

 No alcohol ads on TV between 6:00am and 8:30pm

 The ASA Code also limits the amount of exposure of alcohol advertising on television.
 The Code requires that no alcohol advertisements are permitted to be broadcast between 6:00am and 8:30pm.
 No such limits are required in other media (e.g. radio, internet) and the time restrictions do not apply to sponsorship advertisements.